 “We provide immigration legal services first and foremost related to family-based immigration, we offer education classes to help prepare folks for the citizenship interview, and we do what we call transnational advocacy to understand the policies in place in the country of origin and what propels people to leave.
 So sometimes it’s easier to say what we don’t do,” says Sarah Hall Aguila.

 “When TPS expires, many people’s entire lives will change for the worse if they have to go back to my country.
 Oh it’s going to be really really bad,” says Yasmin Romero-Latin, Mount Pleasant’s first Latina elected neighborhood commissioner.
-After coming to the United States of America in 1995 Romero-Latin is currently serving her fourth term on the Advisory Neighborhood Commission.
+After coming to the U.S. in 1995, Romero-Latin is currently serving her fourth term on the Advisory Neighborhood Commission.